Updated February 2014

 I heard weekly/monthly/yearly Passes aren’t valid on weekends.

 That is not true.
-They are valid on weekends, but only for the zones you’ve paid for.
+They are valid on weekends, but only in the zones you’ve paid for.

 A single-zone weekly/monthly/yearly Metcard used to be valid in both Melbourne zones on Saturdays and Sundays.
 That benefit has been withdrawn under Myki.
-The government argues that is necessary in order to be consistent with regional areas, and yet no regional area has the $3.50 weekend daily fare offered in Melbourne.
+The government argues that is necessary in order to be consistent with regional areas, and yet no regional area has the $6.00 weekend daily fare cap which is available in Melbourne.

-The result is that Myki Pass users must theoretically pay extra if they travel into another zone.
-But their total fare will attract the $3.50 weekend/public holiday cap, and what has already been paid towards that is taken into account.
+The result is that Myki Pass users must pay extra if they travel into another zone.
+But their total fare will attract the $6.00 weekend/public holiday cap, and what has already been paid towards that is taken into account.

 Does Myki Money always give me the best fare?